 With Special Responsibility for Ireland-United Kingdom Political Dialogue

-The Glencree Centre for Peace and Reconciliation (Glencree) is an independent, non-governmental organisation that works with individuals and groups to transform violent conflict, promote reconciliation, build sustainable peace, cultivate positive relationships, and works towards more inclusive, equitable, and diverse societies.
+The Glencree Centre for Peace and Reconciliation (Glencree) is an independent, non-governmental organisation that works with individuals and groups to transform violent conflict, promote reconciliation, build sustainable peace, cultivate positive relationships, and work towards more inclusive, equitable, and diverse societies.

 Glencree was founded in 1974 as a direct response to the violence happening predominantly in Northern Ireland.
-Through working with politicians, women, youth, victims/survivors, former combatants, security force personnel and community and religious leaders Glencree has built a strong reputation for its practical contribution to peacebuilding and the Northern Irish peace process.
+Through working with politicians, women, youth, victims/survivors, former combatants, security force personnel, and community and religious leaders, Glencree has built a strong reputation for its practical contribution to peacebuilding and the Northern Irish peace process.

 Programme Team Background

-The Community and Political Dialogue (CPD) Programme has been in existence for over 25years and has been to the fore in encouraging participants from across the islands to engage with each other on the issues that remain contentious.
+The Community and Political Dialogue (CPD) Programme has been in existence for over 25 years and has been to the fore in encouraging participants from across the islands to engage with each other on the issues that remain contentious.
 The decision by the people of the United Kingdom to leave the European Union in 2016 has created significant challenges in all of the relationships underpinning the Good Friday Agreement.
-The once easy and collaborative relationship that existed across the Irish sea has proved more difficult to navigate in recent years not least in the context of how Unionists see the Northern Ireland Protocol.
-The difficult and sensitive issue of legacy and how we deal with the past has also been prominent and recurring theme.
+The once easy and collaborative relationship that existed across the Irish sea has proved more difficult to navigate in recent years, not least in the context of how Unionists see the Northern Ireland Protocol.
+The difficult and sensitive issue of legacy and how we deal with the past has also been a prominent and recurring theme.

-This changed political context has created opportunities for a greater degree of engagement with The EU as well as ambassadors, and officials who have supported our work in the past and who continue to do so at present.
+This changed political context has created opportunities for a greater degree of engagement with the EU, as well as ambassadors and officials who have supported our work in the past and who continue to do so at present.

 Following the receipt of 3-year funding to develop new project streams, we are expanding our team to include a second Assistant Programme Manager.
-The role will involve assisting the Programme Manager in the design, development and management of the Programme, undertaking tasks such as event management, logistical planning, staff management, maintaining records including evaluation information and then preparing reports for presentation to funders, stakeholders and partners, etc. The role and functions will be operated out of the Glencree Centre, however on occasions some travel may be necessary to assist in the delivery of the programme, including at specific events.
+The role will involve assisting the Programme Manager in the design, development and management of the Programme, undertaking tasks such as event management, logistical planning, staff management, maintaining records including evaluation information and then preparing reports for presentation to funders, stakeholders and partners, etc. The role and functions will be operated out of the Glencree Centre, however on occasion some travel may be necessary to assist in the delivery of the programme, including at specific events.
 The successful candidate will be required to take responsibility for the Programme in the temporary absence of the Programme Manager during holidays or vacation periods.